Verity Marketing Agency Terms of Service

 Google Business Profile setup, optimization, onboarding, support, and ongoing management;

-Website strategy, website copy, website design coordination, website build coordination, and related website
+Website strategy, website copy, website design coordination, website build coordination, and related website services;

 Search engine optimization and local search support;